 You can cancel (revoke) the TODD at any time before your death.
 You don't need the permission of the future owner to revoke it if you change your mind.
+See section below, How Do I Cancel a TODD?

 Does a TODD avoid a mortgage, lien, or estate claim against my property?